-ESG Comparative Guide - - Malta
+ESG Comparative Guide

 - more than 250 employees in the financial year.

-Maltese entities operating in the financial services sector are subject to the sustainability disclosure requirements established in the Sustainable Finance Disclosure Regulation (SFDR) if they qualify as ‘financial market participants' or ‘financial advisers' within the meaning of the SFDR.
-The following entities are ‘financial market participants':
+Maltese entities operating in the financial services sector are subject to obligations relating to the integration of sustainability risks and factors emanating from the five European Commission delegated regulations and directives referred to in question 1.1.
+Additionally, such entities are captured by the sustainability disclosure requirements established in the Sustainable Finance Disclosure Regulation (SFDR) if they qualify as 'financial market participants' or 'financial advisers' within the meaning of the SFDR.
+The following entities are 'financial market participants':

 - alternative investment fund managers (AIFMs);